 Silakut Concert - Kelly Fraser

 Kelly Fraser performs during the Silakut live concert in Igloolik.
-LIVE on August 15, 2019.
+First broadcast live on August 15, 2019.

 Originally from Sanikiluaq, Nunavut, Kelly performed countless concerts across Canada in English and Inuktitut, especially the Arctic (Nunavut and Nunavik), where she was extremely well-known.
 Seamlessly blending the two languages with her powerful, insightful, and politically-relevant lyrics, her goal was to make the music speak to both Inuit and Qallunaat (“southerners”).